-As a tenant you are entering into a legally binding contract which can tie up a large porportion of your hard earned money, see below for some FAQ regarding your lease and repsonsibilites.
+As a tenant you are entering into a legally binding contract which can tie up a large proportion of your hard earned money, see below for some FAQs regarding your lease and responsibilities.

 99% of our tenancies are signed on a SAT (Short Assured Tenancy) This must run for 6 months or more and is a joint and severally liable lease